 When the strawberry season is at its peak, easy homemade strawberry preserves are a must-make for my family!

-One of my favorite things to do in the summer is take a road trip to the local farm and pick fresh berries with my kids.
+One of my favorite things to do in the summer is taking a road trip to the local farm and pick fresh berries with my kids.
 This year we drove about an hour away to Westmoreland Berry Farm in Colonial Beach, VA.

 Westmoreland Berry Farm not only has berries but it has goats and is actually quite famous for them!
 I’m not going to lie here and tell you that my favorite part of the farm was the berries… cause let’s be real… the goats are so flipping cute! #becausegoats